bbc/genie/README.md

 ## To view:

-`npm run start` then navigate to localhost:8080
+`npm start` then navigate to localhost:8080

 Alternatively load index.html as a file URL (requires --allow-file-access-from-files in Chrome.)